 - Sun Cruise Resort: The hotel again steals the art show – a cruise ship perched on the edge of a cliff above Jeongdongjin Beach.
 From the ship’s bow or the glass observatory, guests have a captain’s view of the East Sea.
 Surrounding the ship are gardens landscaped according to the season.
 Giant hands and other curious statues make an excellent fore-ground subject as you capture the blazing beauty of Gangneung’s morning and evening sun show.

 Insider Tip: Go early and stay late to see the country’s best sunrise and sunset at either location!

 TRY SOMETHING SPIRITUAL

 The principle of yin and yang teaches us to recognize the ebb and flow of contrasting emotions, recognize emotions as temporary, and strive for balance.
-With all the excitement of the Olympic games, perhaps a temple visit in Odaesan National Park will restore your emotional equilibrium.
+A temple visit in Odaesan National Park will restore your emotional equilibrium.